 Quinoa Hummus Bowl

-A light but filling and healthy Quinoa Hummus Bowl that you can enjoy for a nutritious lunch or as a side dish at any meal.
-This recipe makes 4 bowls.
+Healthy and delicious this Quinoa Hummus Bowl recipe checks all the boxes and will keep you full all day long.
+A light but filling and healthy Mediterranean Bowl that you can enjoy for a nutritious lunch or as a side dish at any meal.
+This recipe makes 4 Mediterranean bowls.

 What You Need to Make Quinoa Hummus Bowl: